mihaelamj/mmjiostemplates/README.md

 ##What is it
 * Basic Universal iOS Application template.
-* It comes with AppDelegate, Prefix.pch and Info.plist.
+* It comes with AppDelegate, Prefix.pch, Info.plist and Localizable.strings.
 * Also included are Images.xcassets with AppIcon and LaunchImage in all sizes.
 * Sketch files for AppIcon and LaunchImage are included.